• Work With Us

 How to Use Miles on United – Award Booking Rules

 When using your airline miles to book an award flight, you follow the rules for the airline whose miles you’re using, even if you actually fly with one of their partners.
-If we’re using United miles, we follow United’s rules.

 1. United’s award booking rules allow one-way and round-trip bookings.
 Stopovers and open-jaws can also be added to award tickets, sometimes for 0 extra miles.
 (More on this a bit later.)

 4. When looking for award flights, you’ll likely see Saver Awards and Everyday Awards.
 Book Saver Awards.
 Everyday Awards are never worth the extra miles.
-Plus, partner airlines available award space will only price at the Saver mileage cost.
+Plus, partner airlines’ available award space will only price at the Saver mileage cost.

 5. For premium class seats, United charges more for award seats on flights operated by partner airlines than when it’s on United metal.
 Although, this will fluctuate for United-operated flights now that United is moving to a dynamic pricing model.